BREYANZI Dispersion for infusion Ref.[49783] Active ingredients: Lisocabtagene maraleucel

 CRS should be identified based on clinical presentation.
 Patients should be evaluated for and treated for other causes of fever, hypoxia, and hypotension.

 At least one dose of tocilizumab must be available per patient on site prior to infusion of Breyanzi.
 The treatment centre should have access to an additional dose of tocilizumab within 8 hours of each previous dose.
 In the exceptional case where tocilizumab is not available due to a shortage that is listed in the European Medicines Agency shortage catalogue, the treatment centre must have access to suitable alternative measures instead of tocilizumab to treat CRS.
 Patients should be monitored 2-3 times during the first week following Breyanzi infusion at the qualified treatment centre for signs and symptoms of CRS.
-Frequency of monitoring after the first week should be carried out at the physician’s discretion, and should be continued for at least 4 weeks after infusion.
-Patients should be counselled to seek immediate medical attention should signs or symptoms of CRS occur at any time, and treated promptly.
+Frequency of monitoring after the first week should be carried out at the physician's discretion and should be continued for at least 2 weeks after infusion.
+Patients and caregivers should be informed about the potential late onset of CRS and instructed to seek immediate medical attention if patients experience any signs or symptoms of CRS.

 At the first sign of CRS, treatment with supportive care, tocilizumab or tocilizumab and corticosteroids should be instituted as indicated in Table 1.
 Breyanzi continues to expand following administration of tocilizumab and corticosteroids (see section 5.2).